PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Medicaid_Reimbursement_and_Participation/README.md

 # American Dental Association Health Policy Institute Medicaid Reimbursement & Participation report, 2016

-This report from the ADA HPI delineates state-level dentist participation in Medicaid and the percent of private insurance that Medicaid typically covers.
+This report from the ADA HPI delineates state-level dentist participation in Medicaid and the percent of private insurance fees that Medicaid typically covers.

 ## Examples of questions this dataset could help answer